grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 ### Bold

-Use bold formatting (`**`), for UI elements.
+Use bold formatting (`**`) when directly referring to UI elements.
-Don't use bold to draw attention to a word or phrase within a sentence, instead use italic emphasis.
+When you're referring to an abstract UI element, such as a role (Admin, Editor, Viewer), without directly referencing the UI, don't bold the word; just capitalize it.
+It's okay to use bold inline with other prose in a table, but don't use bold for the all text in the first column, even if it's a table of UI elements.

-It's OK to use bold for a the first sentence in unordered lists that are followed by more information.
+It's okay to use bold for a the first sentence in unordered lists that are followed by more information.

 For example,